 Actually, the point is, that you cannot automate 100% of your test cases.
 Because we, as testers, believe that no application can be 100% tested.
 There will always be some scenarios which we will miss.
 There will always be bugs that come only when your application will be used by the clients.

 If the application cannot be 100% tested, then how you can promise 100% automation?

 Also, there is a very thin chance that you will be able to automate all of your existing test cases.
 There are always scenarios which are difficult to automate and are easier to do manually.

 For example, One user will enter the data, the second user will approve the data, the third user will view the data and the fourth user is prohibited to view the data.
 These scenarios can be automated, but they will take a lot of time and effort.
 So it will be easier if you just do that manually.

-Remember, we use cars to go distances, but there may be lengthy signals on the way, there will be fuel consumption, there will be parking space issues, parking charges and a lot more headache.
-In some scenarios, we just walk and reach to our destination :).
+Remember, we use cars to go to distances, but there may be lengthy signals on the way, there will be fuel consumption, there will be parking space issues, parking charges, and a lot more headache.
+In some scenarios, we just walk and reach our destination :).

-So, you should not try to automate everything.
-Only automate those scenarios which are important and take a lot of time to do manually.
+Thus, you should not try to automate everything.
+Only automate those scenarios which are important and those which take a lot of time to do manually.

 Misconception #3.
 Automation only involves recording and playback.

 Please don’t live in a fantasy world.
 This fantasy is actually created by false advertisements from different automation tool vendors.
 They say you just record and playback your steps and your test cases will be automated.
 Well, that’s a Big Lie!

 Automation is everything and not just recording and playback.
 Pure automation engineers normally don’t use recording and playback feature at all.
 Recording and playback are generally used to get an idea of how the tool is generating a script for our steps.